 We tend to relate to what we know instead of trying to figure out new stuff and interpret it.
 As a result, you get somebody who goes, ‘I went to Bali and nothing happened to me, therefore If I go to [insert name of country] I will be fine.’

 Or, ‘Everybody says South Africa was so dangerous.
 When I went there, nothing happened to me so therefore everywhere else in the world is probably safe.’”

-He goes on to say that this attitude is reflected in the corporate environment with a sense of apathy where risk isn’t taken as seriously as it should be.
+He goes on to say that this attitude is reflected in the corporate environment with a sense of apathy where the psychology of risk isn’t taken as seriously as it should be.

 “One of the challenges I think we’ve seen is that activities like risk management for organisations have become tick the box, as opposed to really adding value.”